 Most commonly known as simply the Hacienda Hotel, this charming Spanish mission-style property offers an ideal location and expansive views of Old Town and Mission Bay.
 Rustic Santa Fe-inspired furnishings and décor combine with top-notch amenities to create a uniquely warm, welcoming ambiance.

 As far as hotels near Old Town San Diego, you’ll be hard-pressed to find one that provides so much value to guests.
-In addition to the fitness room, helpful front desk, heated pool and spa, and complimentary airport and cruise terminal shuttle, guests enjoy a complimentary welcome cocktail in the adjacent Old Town Tequila Factory and the Manager’s wine and cheese reception on Wednesdays.
-The hotel is situated near both I-5 and I-8 and is also three blocks from the Old Town Transit Center trolley and Amtrak station.
+In addition to the fitness room, helpful front desk, heated pool and spa, and shuttle to San Diego Airport ($8 per person fee applies), guests enjoy dining in the adjacent Old Town Tequila Factory, which also serves breakfast for hotel guests.

-4. Cosmopolitan Hotel
+4. The Cosmopolitan Hotel

 Address: 2660 Calhoun St, San Diego, CA 92110